pydanny/pydanny.github.com/posts2017/07-24-coldest-spring.rst

 Updates
 ========

-* July 24th 3pm: A commenter by the name of **@lingot** answered first and he'll get the autographed book.
-However, there is an even more precise response than the one he gave.
+* July 24th 3pm: A commenter by the name of **@lingot** answered first and they'll get the autographed book.
+However, there is an even more precise response than the one they gave.
 If anyone can provide that answer, they get an autographed TSD 1.11 as well.
 Good luck!

 .. _`Two Scoops of Django 1.11 book`: https://twoscoopspress.org/products/two-scoops-of-django-1-11
 .. _`Two Scoops of Django 1.11`: https://www.amazon.com/review/create-review/?asin=0692915729?tag=ihpydanny-20